pantheon-systems/pantheon-advanced-page-cache/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 2.0.0 =
+This release requires a minimum WordPress version of 6.4.0.
+It uses Site Health checks and the `wp_admin_notices` function to alert users to the new cache max-age default settings and recommendations.
+The plugin will still function with earlier versions, but you will not get the benefit of the alerts and Site Health checks.

 = Latest =
 Note that the Pantheon Advanced Page Cache 1.3.0 release now prefixes keys on a WordPress Multisite (WPMS) with the blog ID.
 For users who already have this plugin installed on a WPMS, they will need to click the Clear Cache button on the settings page to generate the prefixed keys.